-Well, the short story is that while BMI is imperfect, it’s still one of the best ways to get a quick bird’s-eye view of your body composition and overall health.
-As long as you understand it properly, the standard BMI chart is a decent barometer of whether or not you should lose weight.
+BMI charts are one of the best ways to get a quick bird’s-eye view of your body composition and overall health, but you should also rely on several other methods to determine whether or not you should lose weight.

 What Is BMI?

-BMI is short for “body mass index,” which is a numeric expression of the relationship between your height and weight.
+BMI stands for body mass index, which is a numeric expression of the relationship between your height and weight.

 To calculate BMI, you divide your weight in kilograms by your height in meters squared.